TeamHG-Memex/autologin-middleware/README.rst

 is assumed.
 Autologin middleware also puts ``autologin_active`` into ``request.meta``, which is ``True`` only if we are logged in (and to ``False`` if domain is skipped or login failed).
+If requests are made via splash (and ``SPLASH_URL`` is set), autologin middleware passes it to autologin, and this splash instance is also used to obtain login cookies.

 There are some optional settings: